iamjimtaylor/iamjimtaylor/_posts/2016-03-30-weekly-one-to-one-meetings.md

 By the time you come to setting objectives for the next 3 months you're both exhausted from the process, which should of been a productive gathering.

-## How do you avoid you team members from becoming frustrated beyond return?
+## How do you avoid your team members from becoming frustrated beyond return?

 Talk to them often.
 Schedule a weekly catch up with each member of your team on their own.
 It only needs to be for 10-15 minutes.
 Book it in both your diaries after agreeing a time slot and hold the 'informal chat' away from their desks.
 Even take them out the office if it warrants it.
 A catch up in the coffee shop across the road can be more effective.